exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 in systems for years, waiting to be exploited.

 So how can we know to trust an imported software library?
-Well, we could review every single line of a given dependency ourselves.
-But going to that extreme takes away all the complexity-abstraction value, and will have us feeling like we are in
+Well, we could review every single line of a given dependency ourselves, but going to that extreme takes away all the complexity-abstraction value and will have us feeling like we are in
 [a short story by Borges](https://en.wikipedia.org/wiki/On_Exactitude_in_Science).
 While it is not feasible to eliminate all vulnerabilities absolutely,